Combined sewer overflow (CSO) annual results

 CSO volumes vary from year to year depending on a large number of factors.
 The most critical are: the amount of rain that falls in the city, the intensity, frequency and duration of the rainfall, and where it falls in the city.
 These factors and river level can greatly influence the volume of sewage within an overflow.

 The amount of wastewater that is treated at our sewage treatment plants will vary based on the intensity and frequency of wet weather events.
-Using an example from an intense rain event in 2015, 4% of the CSO was wastewater and 96% was rainfall runoff.
-The bar chart below illustrates the total treated wastewater and CSO volume breakdown using the 4% value for the wastewater component.
+Using an example from a historic intense rain event, 4 percent of the CSO was wastewater and 96 percent was rainfall runoff.
+The bar chart below illustrates the total treated wastewater and CSO volume breakdown using the 4 percent value for the wastewater component.

 One megalitre or ML = 1,000,000 litres.